-Like it or not, starting a business is going to take money.
+Like it or not, starting a business is going to make money.
 Those first few freelancing jobs will be few and far between, and probably cheap.

 However you do it, make sure you’ve got a comfortable cushion to sustain you financially while you learn the ropes.

 Being self-motivated is a massive part of being a freelancer.
 Not only because you’re working mostly by yourself and unsupervised.
 Having a clear plan and goals from the beginning is helpful when you’re trying to grow a business.

 If you have discipline, focus, and a good grasp of time management, you’re going to be golden.
 Mastering the art of working at pace and avoiding burnout is a significant first step.

 This doesn’t mean you have to be an expert at networking right from the beginning, but again, planning is essential.